Kxzuir/Notes/CUDA Multi-version Installation Guide.md

 ## Switch Between CUDA Versions

-You may notice a new command like `ldcudaX.X`(`ldcuda4.2`, `ldcuda6.5`, etc.), and that's the switch for different CUDA versions.
+You may notice a new command like `ldcudaX.X`(`ldcuda4.2`, `ldcuda6.5`, `ldcuda9.2`, `ldcuda10.0`,etc.), and that's the switch for different CUDA versions.
 By default, the system won't load any CUDA version; You need to manually enable specific CUDA version by enter corresponding command, just like each "Build samples" does.
 Your command will only affect the session it stays, so you can open as many terminals as you want, with each under its own CUDA environment, including `nvcc`, `gcc`, `g++` and related libs.

 Of course, if you would like to set a default version, just append a `ldcudaX.X` command in `~/.bashrc`.
 Later entered command will override default settings.

 ## Remove CUDA Versions

 Since CUDA installation just involves copying files to desired directories, uninstall CUDA is quite easy.
-For example, if you want to uninstall CUDA-9.2, just remove the two dictionaries `/opt/cuda-9.2` and `/opt/cuda-9.2-samples`.
+For example, if you want to uninstall CUDA-10.0, just remove the two dictionaries `/opt/cuda-10.0` and `/opt/cuda-10.0-samples` (also, `~/cuda-10.0-samples`, where you tested your complier).
 Other versions won't be affected.